Agropur Cooperative: A Leader in the Dairy Industry

 Company Overview

-Founded in 1938, Agropur Cooperative has emerged as Canada's largest dairy cooperative, representing 3,000 members across Quebec, Ontario, and the Atlantic provinces.
-It has not only established a strong foothold in the Canadian market but has also made significant inroads into the United States dairy industry.
+Founded in 1938, Agropur Cooperative has grown to become Canada's largest dairy cooperative, representing 3,000 members across Quebec, Ontario, and the Atlantic provinces.
+With a strong presence in the Canadian market, Agropur has also expanded significantly into the United States.

 Location and Facilities